Employees

 With voter approval, in 1978 the school district separated from municipal control, and became the Bryan Independent School District.

 In November 2014, Bryan ISD voters passed a historic $132 million bond that included renovations to virtually every campus, an all-new SFA Middle School, an all-new Ross Elementary, the demolition and reconstruction of the Merrill Green Stadium press box, and classroom additions throughout the district.
-In May 2019, voters approved a $12 million bond that included security upgrades throughout the district, roof and HVAC upgrades, new bus purchases, and state of the art equipment purchases for the Career & Technical Education Center.
+In 2019 and 2020, voters approved an innovative "2 Bonds, 1 Vision" plan, approving a total of $187 million to move the school district forward without raising the tax rate.